LArSoft/larsoft.github.io/wiki/The_user_environment.md

 The `mrb` / `cmake` / `cetbuildtools` system uses the `build` sub-directory to build code in the `srcs` sub-directory, then packages and installs the results as ups products in the `localProducts_xxx...` sub-directory.
 In order for this procedure to work, the source code in the `srcs` area must be organized in packages with a specific set of configuration files.

-Creating a new product in your working area: `mrb newProduct`(#Creating-a-new-product-in-your-working-area-mrb-newProduct)
+Creating a new product in your working area: `mrb newProduct`
 -----------------------------------------------------------------------------------------------------------------------------

 To simplify adding new products, the `mrb newProduct` command is provided to create an empty product template with the minimal structure and configure files necessary.
 Two of these configuration files must be modified by the user as code is added to the package: